LAB02-Research/DeepL-Translator/README.md

 ### Why?

 [DeepL](https://deepl.com) provides AI/ML translation services.
-It differs from for example Google Translate in that it doesn't translate sec, but also contextually.
-I've been using it a lot for translating from and into French, and it's truly amazing what it can do.
-They also allow the translation of documents, preserving the layout in the process.
+They differ from for example Google Translate in that they don't translate *as-is*, but also contextually.
+I've been using it a lot for translating from and into French, and it's truly amazing what they can do.
+It's possible to translate entire documents as well, preserving the layout in the process.

-DeepL offers a Windows client for their regular translation services, but it doesn't support the API.
+DeepL offers a Windows client for their translation services, but it doesn't support the API, only regular subscriptions.
 Using the API can be more cost efficient for both the free and pro subscriptions: the free subscription offers 500.000 characters per month, which can be used for both documents and text.
 The pro subscription charges per character, instead of having to pay a set price monthly regardless of usage.

-Personally I'm not a fan of their Windows client as it is, so I decided to write a quick API client I'd want to use.
-Ended up with a complete application - so decided to share here.
-Might be of use :)
+I'm not a fan of their current Windows client, so I wrote a quick API client I'd want to use.
+As it goes I ended up with a complete application, and decided to share it here.
+Might be of use to someone :)

-Note: regardless of how it may seem, I'm not affiliated with DeepL in any way.
-I did not get a dime for writing this.
+**Note: regardless of how it may seem, I'm not affiliated with DeepL in any way.
+I did not get a dime for writing this.**
 If you appreciate my work, I'd appreciate a coffee!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/lab02research)